11ty/eleventy-import/README.md

 A small utility (and CLI) to import content files from various content sources.
 Requires Node 18 or newer.

+## Features

+- Converts imported content as markdown files in your repository.
+Option to use HTML.
+- Downloads all referenced assets (images, videos, stylesheets, scripts, etc) in content and co-locates the assets with the content.
+- Works with a bunch of different data sources (see below).
+- **Resumable**: Can stop and resume a large import later, reusing a local cache (with configurable cache duration)
+- **Safe**: avoids overwriting existing files by default (unless you opt-in with `--overwrite`).
+	- This allows you to continue using an import source for new content while editing the already imported content.
+	- Use `--dryrun` for testing without writing any files.

 ## Usage

 ```sh